 Today the Spirit of Queensland will finish the journey arriving into Brisbane at 9.30am with cherished memories of both the Australian Outback and the vast Gulf Region of Australia.

-Note: Interstate Guests with flights, will transfer back via Skytrain to Brisbane airport for your return flight home.
+Note: Interstate / Overseas Guests with flights, will transfer back via Skytrain to Brisbane airport for your return flight home.

 Coach touring and commentary

 Spirit of Queensland Train when departing from Brisbane